ktorio/ktor-documentation/topics/server-call-id.md

 Using `%plugin_name%` along with [CallLogging](server-call-logging.md) helps you troubleshoot calls by [putting a call ID](#put-call-id-mdc) in the MDC context and configuring a logger to show a call ID for each request.

+> On the client, Ktor provides the [CallId](client-call-id.md) plugin for tracing client requests.

 ## Add dependencies {id="add_dependencies"}